-Couples and vendors are now scrambling to postpone spring weddings, many for the sake of “flattening the curve.”
-Celebrities who were set to wed this spring are also pivoting their plans due to the coronavirus pandemic.
+Many celebs, who were set to wed this spring, have also had to pivot their plans.
 Read on to see how public figures are responding to the sudden challenges in planning.

 Emma Stone and Dave McCary

-Emma Stone and Dave McCary, who were set to wed in a ceremony in Los Angeles this past weekend, opted to postpone their big day in light of the coronavirus pandemic.
-A source told Page Six that they hadn’t yet set a new date, but are waiting to see what the best next steps forward might be.
+Emma Stone and Dave McCary, who were reportedly set to marry in a ceremony in Los Angeles in March, opted to postpone their wedding in light of the coronavirus pandemic.
+At the time, a source told Page Six that they hadn’t yet set a new date, but are waiting to see what the best next steps forward might be.

 The pair got engaged in December after two years of dating; they met on the set of Saturday Night Live, where McCary is a segment director, back in 2016, when Stone was hosting the show.
 They were first romantically linked in October 2017.